matthewbrewgooder/latinafitnesscartel.com/wp-content/plugins/product-import-export-for-woo/readme.txt

 Export Products by Type: You can selectively export products belonging to specific product types.
 All you need to do is choose the required product types from the plugin settings page while exporting.
 Merge Products: This feature is useful for adding more information to existing products, for example when your existing products get modified.
 To get the modified product details into your online store, you can update the current product by importing modified product CSV file.

 Map and Transform: You can map the fields ( WooCommerce fields ) with column headings ( CSV file header ).
-To map, select the required field under “Map to Column” by using drop-down list for a particular column heading.
+To map, select the required field under "Map to Column" by using drop-down list for a particular column heading.
 An Evaluation field is used to fix/update the required value for the particular field.

 Cron Job / Scheduled Import Export: WooCommerce Product Import and Export plugin facilitates to schedule the Import and Export of the products.
 You can auto import the products at regular intervals from CSV which is present on FTP Server by providing starting time and intervals between import.
 There is an option to skip new products in scheduled import too.
 You can also auto export the products to FTP in a CSV file at regular intervals.
 There is also option to use saved mapping files for auto export.